H-ADJI/portfolio/README.md

 I firmly believe that using a terminal can be much more flexible, faster and customizable than using a graphical interface, particularly for a software engineer's job.
 You can often accomplish tasks with a single command or keystroke, whereas in a GUI, you may need to click through multiple menus or dialog boxes.

 It is also an excuse to say that "I use arch btw".

+## Contributors

+Because of my limited expertise in front-end development and web page design technologies, Chat-gpt-3 played a significant role in creating the code base for this project.